drhema/chatwoot-install/README.md

 ## Prerequisites

-- A server running a Linux distribution (Ubuntu recommended).
+- A server running a Linux distribution (Ubuntu 20 is MUST not 22 or 23).
 - `wget` installed on your server.
 - Root access or a user with sudo privileges.